Best Practice

 • The social contract in Hobbes, Locke, and Rousseau: Compare the different versions of the social contract theory as proposed by Hobbes, Locke, and Rousseau, and their implications for political authority and individual rights.

-• The concept of liberty in Mill’s On Liberty: Explore John Stuart Mill’s ideas on liberty, particularly the distinction between positive and negative liberty and its relevance to contemporary debates about individual freedom and state intervention.
+• The concept of liberty in Mill’s On Liberty: Research John Stuart Mill’s ideas on liberty, particularly the distinction between positive and negative liberty and its relevance to contemporary debates about individual freedom and state intervention.

 • The role of power in Foucault’s political philosophy: Investigate Michel Foucault’s analysis of power and how it shapes social institutions, knowledge, and individual identities.